Permanent care for Aboriginal children - advice

 Aboriginal child specialist advice support service (ACSASS)

-ACSASS provides consultation and advice for child protection practitioners involved with Aboriginal families from the point of a report being made to child protection through to case closure.
-ACSASS assists child protection practitioners or A&PC teams to comply with the Aboriginal Child Placement Principle and to meet the requirements under the CYFA regarding decision making and care arrangements for Aboriginal children.
-The ACSASS team will be involved in ongoing planning for Aboriginal children while they are in out-of-home care, including the decision as to whether a permanent care placement is appropriate.
+ACSASS provides consultation and advice for child protection practitioners involved with Aboriginal families from the point of a report being made to Child Protection through to case closure.
+ACSASS assists child protection practitioners to meet decision-making and care arrangements requirements under the CYFA, including the recognition principles (s.
+7E), Aboriginal Child Placement Principle (s.
+13) Further principles for placement of Aboriginal child (s.
+14).

 VACCA permanent care program